Mentoring Positives

 MP Leader Academy

-This program is primarily for those youth living in the Darbo/Worthington Park Neighborhood, on Madison’s east side.
-Group discussion/activities based on the evidence-based 40 Developmental Assets curriculum (through the Search Institute) Mentoring Positives’ programming is based on the philosophy that the “The Hook is the Key”.
-The hook is to engage youth with activities they love.
-Youth are encouraged to show compassion and to build positive relationships with others and then be able to practice and display their learned leadership skills and continued social and emotional learning.
+This program is for youth living in Darbo/Worthington Park, on Madison’s east side.
+Group discussion/activities are based on the DESSA, which is a nationally standardized behavior rating scale that assesses students’ social and emotional competence.
+Mentoring Positives’ programming is based on the philosophy that “The Hook is the Key”: engage youth with activities they love, encourage them to show compassion and build positive relationships with others, then practice leadership skills and display their continued social and emotional learning.

 MP University